jamarju/c64_test_tools/README.md

                      ---------------+
 ```

-The program will dump the ROM over to the serial port (115.2 Kbps) and prompt if you want to drive /CE low or high.
+The program will prompt whether you want to drive /CE low or high and then dump the ROM over to the serial port (115.2 Kbps).

 Driving /CE low enables the chip and produces a hex dump you can convert to bin with `xxd -r <dump.txt >dump.bin`: